SyneticNL/Hyral/implementations/nuxt-drupal/README.md

 ```

 # Documentation
 This implementation gives support for the quick implementation of a coupling between Nuxt and Drupal.
 It consists of various entities, with the main being the DrupalModule.
-Added entities are the DrupalMixin, DrupalMiddleware, DrupalPlugin and createWildcards.
+Added entities are the DrupalMiddleware, DrupalPlugin, Entity, EntityMixin, ResourceMixin, createRoute, dispatchRoutes and parseMenuCollection.

 **!important!** This implementation requires a [mapping] in order to work

 * [DrupalModule]
+* [Entity]
-* [DrupalMixin]
+* [ResourceMixin]
 * [DrupalMiddleware]
 * [DrupalPlugin]
-* [createWildcards]
+* [createRoute]
 * [dispatchRoutes]
 * [parseMenuCollection]